chriskonnertz/string-calc/README.md

 ## Types of symbols

-A term consists of symbols that are from a specific type.
-This section list all available symbol types.
+A term consists of symbols that are of a specific type.
+This section lists all available symbol types.

 ### Numbers